CalebFenton/simplify/README.md

 .end method
 ```

 The above code is an obtuse way to say `v0 = 1`.
-This is an obfuscation technique.
-SmaliVM understands how to use the Java API when it's safe, and will reflect the Integer methods.
+This is sometimes used as an obfuscation technique.

 ###After Constant Propagation